SamuelKurianRoy/Wanderlust-AI/README.md

 - **Automated Search**: AI-powered searches for flights, hotels, attractions, and more
 - **Smart Itinerary Builder**: Create day-by-day schedules with AI recommendations
 - **Real-time Budget Tracking**: Monitor spending with AI-generated insights
-- **Complete Trip Planning**: One-click generation of comprehensive travel plans
+- **Complete Trip Planning**: One-click generation of comprehensive travel plans with option to apply
+- **Origin & Destination Tracking**: Specify where you're traveling from and to
+- **Multi-Currency Support**: Support for USD, EUR, GBP, INR, JPY, AUD, CAD
 - **Interactive Packing List**: Pre-populated checklist organized by categories
 - **Trip Notes**: Keep track of important information and reminders